Important things you need to know

 If you’re involved in a road traffic accident (either in the UK or abroad), insurers and/or the MIB may search the MID to obtain relevant information.
 Other persons (including their appointed representatives) pursuing a claim in respect of a road traffic accident (including foreign citizens) may also obtain relevant information held on the MID.

 Information may be shared between us and law enforcement agencies (e.g. the police) about an incident, which may result in a claim or may affect a policy or ongoing claim.

 Giving someone permission to talk to us about your policy

 We can only talk about the policy to you or someone we’re satisfied that you have authorised to talk to us, on your behalf, after we’ve carried out data security checks.

 When you contact us, personal information you give us will be recorded and stored on our systems.
 All calls and web chats are recorded.
 This helps us improve our customer service, train our staff, respond to complaints and prevent fraud and other financial crime.

 All communications will be in English.
-You can get documents from us in writing, Braille, large print or audiotape by contacting us.
+You can get this document from us in Braille, large print or in an audio format by contacting us.

 Cookies and similar technologies

 We use the following to provide a quote and to administer any policy or claim.